sunmonu/Brainstation_Capstone/README.md

 1. Exploratory Data Analysis (EDA) to understand the distribution and trends within the Target and household debt data.
 2. Time Series Analysis using SARIMAX to model and forecast household debt levels.

-The final outcome of the project will be a set of models and visualizations that can aid in understanding the impact, if any, of Target store events on local household debt levels.
+The final outcome of the project will be a set of models and visualizations that can aid in understanding the impact of socioeconomic factors on the opening and success of Target stores.
+I hope that if based on  local household debt levels we can predict if there is /should be a Target store.

 ### Data Dictionary for Household Debt Data